GoEco > Asia > China > Giant Panda Experience > Giant Panda Experience – Images

 This project includes many cultural activities, including a exploration of Chengdu and other sites near the center.

 Important note: Since March 2014 there has been, and continues to be, no close contact with the pandas.
 This is to protect pandas and volunteers alike, due to their sensitivity and sometimes aggressive nature.
-There is no feeding of the pandas directly.
+There is no feeding of the pandas directly and no entering of their enclosures.

 The reserve also has panda cub enclosures which are closed to visitors yet accessible to volunteers through viewing windows.